La Quebrada (Acapulco): History

-Due to the orography of the port, intense heat was concentrated causing diseases in the population such as cholera and scurvy, so the doctor of the Spanish Crown, Francisco Javier Balmis, proposed a project to open a channel in the area that would allow air the center of the city, calling it “Abra de San Nicolás”.
-In 1799 the works began, but it was left unfinished due to lack of financial resources.
+Due to the orography of the port, intense heat was concentrated causing diseases in the population (such as cholera and scurvy), so the doctor of the Spanish Crown, Francisco Javier Balmis, proposed a project to open a channel in the area that would allow air to be directed toward the center of the city, calling it “Abra de San Nicolás”.
+In 1799 the works began, but were left unfinished due to lack of financial resources.

-It was until 1876 when Colonel José María Lopetegui continued with the works to open a gap that would serve as ventilation for the port.
+In 1876 Colonel José María Lopetegui continued with the works to open a gap that would serve as ventilation for the port.
 The soldiers under his command removed several thousand cubic meters of rock, a task that is described as heroic for the purpose that was pursued in favor of the population.
-But again the work was suspended; the lack of resources slowed down progress in difficult terrain, the arduous work was stopped, remaining as it is known and hence the name: "La Quebrada".
+Again, the work was suspended; the lack of resources slowed progress in difficult terrain, halting the arduous work and leaving it as it is known (hence the name: "La Quebrada").

-On one of the cliff walls there is a path with a railing, and a restaurant, as well as a viewpoint, from where you can see the divers, even pelicans doing the same to catch fish.
+On one of the cliff walls there is a path with a railing and a restaurant, as well as a viewpoint, from which the world-famous cliff divers, as well as pelicans diving in search of fish, can be seen.